• Texas Historical Markers

 14th July, 2019 - We are about to relook at least part of DeWitt County and hope to be able capture some new and old markers alike.
 Again there are several on private property and that takes time and the right weather conditions because it tends to mean tracking across pastures and farm roads that quickly become boggy, so we'll see what that will look like.
 The courthouse once had a medallion and plate and I'd like to know for the sake of completeness what happened to it.
 The Yorktown marker also seems to be missing, it may of been hit by a car.
 DeWitt County is trying to track it down.

 11th August, 2019 - This is the flip side of the trip I mentioned above.
 We didn't try for too many of the old markers on private property because the true object of the trip was Victoria.
-We did capture some of the new markers and a few we hadn't go to before.
+We did capture some of the new markers and a few we hadn't gone to before.
 Peggy Ledbetter from DeWitt County Historic Commission has been very helpful and has asked us to reach out to her when we are next Cuero, so I am hopeful that we can finishe the set.
-The Yorktown historical marker is missing ? stolen ? taken out by truck.
+The Yorktown historical marker is missing, maybe stolen? maybe taken out by a truck.
 Dewitt County plans on replacing it if they cannot locate it.

 Adolph Strieber